On Catfish Row

 Prelude to a Crash

-Although two months remained in the decade, the New Yorker of the Roaring Twenties effectively ended with this issue, just days before a massive market crash sent the nation spiraling into the Great Depression.
+Although two months remained in the decade, The New Yorker of the Roaring Twenties effectively ended with this issue, just days before a massive market crash sent the nation spiraling into the Great Depression.

 Oct.
 26, 1929 cover by Theodore Haupt.
 Wonderful rendering of The New York Central Building, with shades of Georgia O’Keeffe.

-Not a soul at the New Yorker had an inkling of the bleakness that lay ahead — rampant unemployment, the rise of the Nazi party, the Dust Bowl, Busby Berkeley musicals
+Not a soul at The New Yorker had an inkling of the bleakness that lay ahead — rampant unemployment, the rise of the Nazi party, the Dust Bowl, Busby Berkeley musicals

 E.B.
 White, in “Notes & Comment,” was concerned with little more than the changing countryside…